daniel-araujo/acur/README.md

 ## Table of contents

 1. Introduction
-3. Examples
+2. Example
-2. How to use
+3. How to use
 4. Reporting Bugs
 5. License